-Source: GAO
+Source: GAO.

 Coast Guard Health Safety and Work-Life Service Center officials (health officials) monitor access-to-care complaints using a tracking spreadsheet.
 The spreadsheet includes information on the Coast Guard units affected, the nature of the complaint, and the resolution, among other information.
 Coast Guard health officials said they follow-up on complaints monthly, or more frequently if needed, until the complaint is addressed.
-This includes contacting the relevant Department of Defense contractor to help resolve issues, if needed.
+This includes contractor to help resolve issues, if needed.

-We found that between January 2018 and December 2021, there were 93 access-to-care complaints documented in the spreadsheet.
+We found that between January 2018 and December 2021, there were 93 access-tocare complaints documented in the spreadsheet.
 More than half of the complaints were related to few providers in particular locations or lengthy wait times for appointments.
 Other complaints were related to TRICARE civilian provider directory inaccuracies, access at military facilities, and billing issues.